-- A minimum of five individuals employed by Organization Members, including representation from National Autism Organizations - A minimum of five Community Members
+- A minimum of one third individuals employed by Organization Members - A minimum of one third Community Members

 The Board of Autism Alliance of Canada represents its diverse membership with a balance of skills that allows the Board to appropriately serve its members.
 Representation reflects the national, regional, linguistic and cultural diversity of Canada.
 Autism Alliance of Canada has limited capacity for paid employees so Directors are often asked to contribute their time and leverage the capacity of the organization or group they represent.
 Therefore, all Organization Member Directors must have the ability to enter into commitments on behalf of their organization.